CNES/lenapy/README.md

 # LENAPY

 ## Description
 LENAPY is a set of unctions which are an extension of the xarray DataSet and DataArray.
-All funcionts can be used by adding the extension .xgeo or .xocean after the object's name.
-Three main modules are implemented :
+All functions can be used by adding the extension .xgeo or .xocean after the object's name.
+Two main modules are implemented :
  * xGeo : for all classical operations on lat/lon grids used in geodesy, altimetry
  * xOcean : implementation of the gsw library